10 Free MS Word Alternatives You Can Use Today

 Over the past few years many alternatives have been emerging to Microsoft Word and Office.
 A notable freely downloadable option is OpenOffice which has been in development in one form or another for almost twenty years.
 One of the newer and more well-known online options is of course offered by those masters of online applications, Google, in the form of Google Documents.
 So let’s get started on the tour of ten free alternatives to Microsoft Word.

-This package actually includes five programs that all use the same engine making them inherently the same and extremely easy to learn and use.
-The 5 are: Writer (word processor), Calc (spreadsheets), Impress (presentations), Draw (graphics) and Base (database manipulation).
+This package actually includes six programs that all use the same engine making them inherently the same and extremely easy to learn and use.
+The 6 applications included in the OpenOffice suite are: Writer (word processor), Calc (spreadsheets), Impress (presentations), Draw (graphics) and Base (database manipulation) and Math (mathematical equations).
 Writer can even natively do some things that Word cannot, like open PDF files without the addition of a plug-in or commercial add-on.
 As the software is open source it is maintained by a large community meaning help and bug fixes are freely available and quickly created.
-This is perhaps the leading free alternative to Microsoft Word/Office.
+This is perhaps the leading free destop alternative to Microsoft Word/Office.

 IBM Lotus Symphony